StanBankras/functional-programming/README.md

 # Functional Programming
 _Cleaning raw survey data so it becomes usable_

+## Description

 During the functional programming course @CMDA-TT, the goal is to write code that cleans data with functional patterns.
-One of the most important things however is to describe the used patterns and show my understand and progress in the subject.
+One of the most important things however is to describe the used patterns and show my understanding and progress in the subject.

+During the Tech Track, I will be working on a data research for De Volkskrant about parking in Dutch cities.

 ## Research question
 **Do cities provide extra infrastructure and facilities on parking spots in environment zones to promote (more) green transportation?**